 18. Send electronic greeting cards which include an invitation to subscribe.
-This should not be the main part of the card though or you could be accused of spamming.
+This should not be the main part of the card through or you could be accused of spamming.
 However, when sending special occasion cards, etc, this is the perfect opportunity to let potential subscribers know that you offer a list that meets their needs.

 19. Post ads in “discussion lists” specifically set up for this purpose.
 There are many lists at egroups/onelist that were set up specifically to allow subscribers to post ads.
 Advertise your ezine here.
 If the ads are written well enough you will get subscribers.
-Be prepared for a lot of email from posting to these groups.
+Be prepared for a lot of emails from posting to these groups.
 Note when the top posting to the email list was posted and submit your posting closes to this time to give your posting the best chance of being near the top.
-Most people who post to these list undoubtedly don’t read most issues.
+Most people who post to these lists undoubtedly don’t read most issues.
 However, you will get some subscribers using this method.

-21. Never subscribe someone who did not explicitly request they be added to your list.
+21. Never subscribe people who did not explicitly request they be added to your list.
 It does little good to have a huge list and then have your business terminated because of spamming.
 This will only damage your reputation and certainly not gain you many loyal long-time readers.